HectorHHZ/HectorHHZ/README.md

 - 👀 I’m interested in computer engineering(Software Development, Internet of Things), computer science(Machine Learning, Deap Learning, and CV, RL more specifically).
 - 🌱 I’m graduated from The Chinese University of Hong Kong located in shenzhen.
 - 🌱 I used to attend exchange summer program in TingHua University(Beijing), and University of California, Berkeley.
-- 🌱 I am currently studying in NYU Tandon School of Engineering major in Computer Engineerting
+- 🌱 I am currently studying EECS in NYU Tandon School of Engineering.
 - 💞️ I’m looking to collaborate on ...Angthing AMAZING ML, DL, CV, NLP, RL, ROB-CG/RL. etc.
 - 📫 How to reach me: my email address is hh2537@nyu.edu.cn